 - Category: About Us

-The goal of HIVandHepatitis.com is to produce high-quality, accurate, and timely online information about treatment, management, and prevention of HIV, hepatitis B and C, HIV/HBV and HIV/HCV coinfection, and related conditions.
+HIVandHepatitis.com produce accurate and timely online information about treatment, management, and prevention of HIV, hepatitis B and C, HIV/HBV and HIV/HCV coinfection, and related conditions.

-Since the website's founding in 1999, our editors and contributors have sought to offer cutting-edge information -- including coverage of relevant conferences and summaries of medical literature -- in a format useful to both clinicians and people living with HIV and viral hepatitis.
+Since the website's founding in 1999, our editors and contributors have sought to offer cutting-edge information -- including conference coverage and summaries of medical literature -- in a format useful to both clinicians and people living with HIV and viral hepatitis.

-HIVandHepatitis.com posts new content twice weekly, except for holiday breaks.
-We also post breaking news as it happens and daily coverage during major HIV and hepatitis conferences.
-Subscribers to our free email newsletter will receive summaries of new content each Tuesday and Friday.
+HIVandHepatitis.com posts new content on its website weekly throughout the year and daily during major HIV and hepatitis conferences.
+Subscribers to our free email newsletter will receive summaries of new content each week.
+We also provide updates Twitter feed and Facebook page.

 HIVandHepatitis.com may publish clearly identified press releases issued by research institutions, pharmaceutical companies, and others if deemed accurate and of interest to the HIV/AIDS and viral hepatitis communities.
 We do not accept original articles written by employees of pharmaceutical companies or their PR firms.
 Please send press advisories to JLIB_HTML_CLOAKING .